Marshall Vian Summers: Messenger from God

-The New Message from God is at once both a set of teachings with claims of divine authority and the new religious movement that promotes these teachings.
-It is entirely based on the work of Summers, who is granted elevated status as "the Messenger" on the basis of these teachings.
+The New Message from God is at once both a set of teachings that claims divine authority and the new religious movement that promotes these teachings.
+It is entirely based on the work of Summers, who has granted himself elevated status as "the Messenger" on the basis of these teachings.
 Summers and his adherents represent that he is a prophet on the order of the Buddha, Jesus, and Muhammad, in receipt of an unworldly communication having salvific power for individuals and for the planet among others in a populated universe.
 Summers has recorded these communications on tape, the transcription approaching ten thousand pages.
 Key components of this communication include warnings of an incursion upon Earth called the Intervention, and pronouncements about the future involving global upheaval and interaction between the human race and extraterrestrials which, Summers claims, are from "the Greater Community."

 In 1992, to support the promulgation of his message in print and via broadcast, Summers founded The Society for the Greater Community Way of Knowledge, trading as The Society for the New Message from God, a 501(c)(3) religious non-profit organization which is both publisher of Summers' books and recordings (under the imprint New Knowledge Library) and a religious order.
 Mr. Summers' son Reed assists him, especially in communications, finding an audience among those with these shared interests: "Full Disclosure of the ET phenomena, Divinely Connected Channelers, [Secret Space Program] experiencers, Energy Healers, SSP Con Men, Authors of Off-Planet Subjects, State Secret Whistleblowers, precious Starseeds and all of us who have difficulty finding like minded people who see huge changes on the Horizon [who are] awakening to the spiritual nature of Reality."

 The New Message Sanctuary in Boulder, Colorado, USA, a gathering place for The Society, broadcasts services via the Internet and since 2012 has presented its materials on line, as part of a free school claiming 2902 students and 112 countries represented, a ready answer to criticism in regards to capitalizing off the Word of God.
 The use of a Kickstarter campaign for the launch of a book on cosmic themes (capitalizing on the 2017 eclipse over the U.S.) is notable as an example of the interplay among technology, popular science and belief in the twenty-first century.

 Recordings

-Except for The Allies of Humanity, which Summers contends were transmitted from extraterrestrial beings present in the physical (and not extra-dimensional, yet in concordance with Mr. Summers' "divine" source), Summers asserts his writings come through his will, mind and tongue in collaboration with a divine source.
+Except for The Allies of Humanity, which Summers contends were transmitted from extraterrestrial beings present in the physical (and not extra-dimensional, yet in concordance with Mr. Summers' divine source), Summers asserts his writings come through his will, mind and tongue in collaboration with a divine source.
 The resulting voice is recorded by him, then transcribed and published.

 The majority of the content of Summers' publications was purportedly composed in these collaborations, whether allegedly sourced from extraterrestrial entities in physical reality or angelic beings on a plane beyond the physical.
 These recordings are claimed to differ from Mr. Summers' normal manner of speaking, which supposedly validates their origin outside himself.